 About Me

 I am a white, settler, cisgender, queer male.
 I am committed to the ongoing work of decolonization and dismantling white supremacy.
-I seek to understand the ways racism and colonization cloud my spiritual life and my vocational call.
+I seek to understand the ways racism and colonization cloud my spiritual life, spiritual direction and therapy practices, and my vocational call.

 I currently spend my time between Bangor, Maine, in traditional Penobscot territory, and Oakland, California, in the ancestral and unceded territory of the Chochenyo speaking Ohlone people.
 While I love Anchor Steam beer (RIP) and The Smokehouse, you’ll always win me over with some clam chowder and an Allagash White.